gmonte29/Authorship-Classifier/README.md

 # Authorship-Classifier
-Model including RNN and Multinomial Naive Bayes approaches to authorship classification.
-Can be used to classify authors from the 1800s or to recommend an author from the 1800s given supplied text.
+Model including Multinomial Naive Bayes approach to authorship classification.
+Can be used to classify authors from the 1800s or to recommend an author from the 1800s given a supplied text.